fc2blog/blog/dist_zip/README.md

 Create a ZIP file for distribute.

+The branch name to build will be same as `git branch --contains |cut -d " " -f 2` (So, same as your local checkout branch).

 ## IMPORTANT NOTICE

 The script will be make a zip that cloned from `https://github.com/uzulla/fc2blog` (not `fc2blog/blog`).

-This situation is temporary on the development. will be change to `fc2blog/blog`.
+> This setup is temporary. will be change to `fc2blog/blog` in future.

 ## build zip